wmentzel/tutorials/install_ubuntu_using_luks_alongside_windows.md

 1. ```update-initramfs -u```

+1. Make sure cryptsetup is installed on the actual system as well.

+    ```
+    apt install cryptsetup
+    ```

 1. Reboot

-1. You should be presented with the GRUB boot menu
+1. You should be presented with the GRUB boot menu.

-1. Choose Ubuntu
+1. Choose "Ubuntu".

-1. Type in passphrase
+1. Type in the passphrase.

 1. Done